-(a) Establishment.
+- (a) Establishment.
 All rural/agriculture clustered subdivisions shall comply with the requirements of this section.
-The submission requirements and review procedure for rural/agriculture clustered

-- subdivision development plans shall be in accordance with chapter 402, chapter 406, and section 407.74. - (b) Open space requirements.
+The submission requirements and review procedure for rural/agriculture clustered subdivision development plans shall be in accordance with chapter 402, chapter 406, and section 407.74. - (b) Open space requirements.
 A minimum of 50 percent open space shall be provided in all rural/agriculture clustered subdivisions.
-Open space areas shall be established consistent with article 5, Open Space, of this chapter. - (1) Uses. - a.
+Open space areas shall be established consistent with article 5, Open Space, of this chapter. - (4) Uses. - a.
 Permitted uses in the open space area may include: - i.
-Natural resource conservation areas; - ii.
+Natural resource conservation areas: - ii.
 Non-intensive agriculture, as defined in Chapter 410; - iii.
 Common open space; - iv.
 Resource-based recreation uses which maintain the undeveloped area in a natural state: - v.
-Common water supply systems and common septic system drainfields consistent with Article XI, Water and Wastewater Service, of this chapter; - vi.
-Common renewable energy systems; - vii.
+Up to one half of the required open space area may include stormwater facilities that are designed consistent with Article V, Open Space, of this Chapter; - vi.
+Common water supply systems and common septic system drainfields consistent with Article XI, Water and Wastewater Service, of this chapter; - vii.
+Common renewable energy systems; - viii.
 One residential unit used as a homestead immediately prior to the creation of the rural/agriculture clustered subdivision can continue to be used as a homestead within the open space area and will not be counted toward the total number of units allowed in the rural clustered subdivision. - b.
 Prohibited uses in any rural/agriculture clustered subdivision include the more intensive agriculture uses such as concentrated animal density generally associated with milking barns, feed lots, chicken houses, or holding pens. ...